Using the STAC Specification#

 The “scientific” STAC extension allows providing this information and also allows indicating how the resource must be cited in publications.

-The properties fields specified in this extension use the sci:
+The properties fields specified in this extension use the sci: prefix.

 Altough the Marketplace does not allow searching or filtering on DOIs or citations, this information is displayed in the item details pages.

-extension must be declared in the STAC Item descriptor next to the mlm
+When used, the scientific extension must be declared in the STAC Item descriptor next to the mlm or the ml-aoi extension:

 "stac_extensions": [